 To meet and maintain our responsibilities towards pupils we need to agree standards of good practice which form a code of conduct for all staff.
-Good practice includes: Our code of conduct is:

-- treating all pupils with respect - treating all members of Newton Hill School with professional courtesy and respect. - setting a good example by conducting ourselves appropriately always being professional, truthful and honest. - All members of Newton Hill to follow the 5 Golden Rules
+- treating all pupils with respect - treating all members of Newton Hill School with professional courtesy and respect. - setting a good example by conducting ourselves appropriately always being professional, truthful and honest. - All members of Newton Hill to follow the 5 Golden Rules - Ensuring every child at Newton Hill reaches their full potential. - involving pupils in decisions that affect them - encouraging positive, respectful and safe behaviour among pupils including challenging inappropriate or discriminatory language or behaviour. - being a good listener staff and pupils - being alert to changes in pupils' behaviour and to signs of abuse and neglect - recognising that challenging behaviour may be an indicator of abuse - avoiding favouring pupils over others - avoiding any behaviour which could lead to suspicions of anything other than a professional relationship with pupils. - reading and understanding the school's child protection policy and guidance documents on wider safeguarding issues, for example bullying, behaviour, missing education and appropriate IT/social media use. - reading and understanding the school's policies and adhering to procedures. - following the procedures set out for staff absence e.g. illness. - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical

-- Ensuring every child at Newton Hill reaches their full potential. - involving pupils in decisions that affect them - encouraging positive, respectful and safe behaviour among pupils including challenging inappropriate or discriminatory language or behaviour. - being a good listener staff and pupils - being alert to changes in pupils' behaviour and to signs of abuse and neglect - recognising that challenging behaviour may be an indicator of abuse - avoiding favouring pupils over others - avoiding any behaviour which could lead to suspicions of anything other than a professional relationship with pupils. - reading and understanding the school's child protection policy and guidance documents on wider safeguarding issues, for example bullying, behaviour, missing education and appropriate IT/social media use. - reading and understanding the school's policies and adhering to procedures. - following the procedures set out for staff absence e.g. illness. - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid, or if team teach techniques are required. - applying the use of reasonable force only as a last resort and in compliance with school and LSCB procedures - dealing with student infatuations in an open and transparent way e.g. informing the correct managers and managing the situation in a way which is sensitive to the feelings of the student. - referring all concerns about a pupil's safety and welfare to a DSL, or, if necessary directly to police or children's social care - maintaining appropriate standards of conversation and interaction with and between pupils and avoiding the use of sexualised or derogatory language, even in joke. - being clear on professional boundaries and conduct with other staff when pupils present. - being aware that the personal and family circumstances and lifestyles of some pupils lead to an increased risk of abuse - following the school's rules with regard to communication with pupils and use of social media and online networking - avoiding unnecessary time alone with pupils and risk manage any time alone or 1:1 working. - avoiding sharing excessive personal information with pupils. - to follow the school's procedures for using school phones. - applying the use of reasonable force only as a last resort and in compliance with school procedures - dealing with student infatuations in an open and transparent way e.g. informing the correct managers and managing the situation in a way which is sensitive to the feelings of the student. - referring all concerns about a pupil's safety and welfare to a DSL, or, if necessary directly to police or children's social care - following the school's rules with regard to communication with pupils and use of social media and online networking - to follow the school's procedures for using school phones.
+- support during PE or administering first aid, or if team teach techniques are required. - applying the use of reasonable force only as a last resort and in compliance with school and LSCB procedures - dealing with student infatuations in an open and transparent way e.g. informing the correct managers and managing the situation in a way which is sensitive to the feelings of the student. - referring all concerns about a pupil's safety and welfare to a DSL, or, if necessary directly to police or children's social care - maintaining appropriate standards of conversation and interaction with and between pupils and avoiding the use of sexualised or derogatory language, even in joke. - being clear on professional boundaries and conduct with other staff when pupils present. - being aware that the personal and family circumstances and lifestyles of some pupils lead to an increased risk of abuse - avoiding unnecessary time alone with pupils and risk manage any time alone or 1:1 working. - avoiding sharing excessive personal information with pupils. - following the school's rules with regard to communication with pupils and use of social media and online networking - to follow the school's procedures for using school phones.